 April 11, 2006 - Announces that Iran has produced low-grade enriched uranium that can be used for nuclear power.

 September 19, 2006 - One of two featured speakers on the opening day of the United Nations General Assembly.
-The other is President Bush.
+The other is US President George W. Bush.
 The two men do not meet.

 September 24, 2007 - Speaks at Columbia University.
-Ahmadinejad denies having ever denied the Holocaust, saying he actually had just introduced "two questions" about it.
-He is also booed after saying "we don't have homosexuals [in Iran] like in your country."
+Ahmadinejad denies having ever denied the Holocaust, saying he just introduced "two questions" about it.
+He is booed after saying, "we don't have homosexuals [in Iran] like in your country."

 September 26, 2007 - Christiane Amanpour interviews Ahmadinejad.
 He unexpectedly gets up and leaves after only a few minutes.

-October 13, 2010 - Arrives in Lebanon for his first state visit, to meet with the president, prime minister, and to be received by members of the militant group, Hezbollah, with whom Iran has a strong relationship.
+October 13, 2010 - Arrives in Lebanon for his first state visit to meet with the president, the prime minister, and members of the militant group, Hezbollah, with whom Iran has a strong relationship.

-April 17, 2011 - Intelligence Minister Heidar Moslehi is fired by Ahmadinejad; the action is vetoed by the country's religious leader Ayatollah Ali Khamenei.
+April 17, 2011 - Intelligence Minister Heidar Moslehi is fired by Ahmadinejad; the action is vetoed by Khamenei.

 May 2011 - Ahmadinejad accuses Western countries of using special equipment to cause a drought in Iran.

 March 14, 2012 - Ahmadinejad is summoned before parliament to answer questions about domestic and foreign issues.
-It was the first time since the Iranian Revolution in 1979 that the parliament had summoned the country's president to answer questions.
+It is the first time since the Iranian Revolution in 1979 that the parliament has summoned the country's president to answer questions.

-September 24, 2012 - Gives a speech at the United Nations during which the ambassador from Israel walks out.
-Later in the day is interviewed on CNN's Piers Morgan Tonight.
+September 24, 2012 - Gives a speech at the United Nations, during which the ambassador from Israel walks out.

 February 5, 2013 - During a visit to Egypt, a group of men throw shoes at Ahmadinejad.
-This is a major insult in the Muslim world.
+This is an insult in the Muslim world.